 5 Do's and Don'ts for Your Elevator Pitch

-- Start with a great hook.
 It's crucial to attract your audience's attention quickly.
-The most effective way to do that is to start with a statistic, anecdote, compelling quote or question that frames the conversation you want to have.
+The most effective way to do that is to start with a statistic, anecdote, a compelling quote, or a question that frames the conversation you want to have.
 Your hook should steer your discussion towards your most enticing variables that tees up your topic but leaves your listeners wanting more.

-- Structure your value proposition.
 Once you've delivered the hook, jump into the details by specifying the problem your business will solve.
-Work to connect your idea to real-life pain points the people you are speaking with experience by tailoring them to their everyday activities, hobbies or their profession.
+Work to connect your idea to real-life pain points the people you are speaking with experience by tailoring them to their everyday activities, hobbies, or their profession.

-- Spotlight the key differentiators.
 What makes your business stand out from the crowd?
 Often it's an improved function or a new approach that solves a problem other businesses also address.
-Point out what is unique about your idea, product or service.
+Point out what is unique about your idea, product, or service.

-- Give the audience a takeaway.
 If you've delivered an effective elevator pitch, you will want to provide a way for the listeners to learn more.
-Hand out business cards so listeners can contact you, or end with an invitation to discover more on a fundraising page, website or upcoming event.
+Hand out business cards so listeners can contact you, or end with an invitation to discover more on a fundraising page, website, or upcoming event.

-- Don't wing it.
 Although an elevator pitch should come across as spontaneous, it is still crucial that you practice.
-Make sure you can recite the hook, amplify the points in a personable way and focus on the right stats.
+Make sure you can recite the hook, amplify the points in a personable way, and focus on the right stats.
 Practice your pitch on colleagues and family to get it right, and allow your excitement to be on display.

-- Don't ignore competitors.
-You don't need to give your audience a roll call of your competitors, but highlighting your differentiators in comparison will help clearly communicate why your service, product or idea is better.
+You don't need to give your audience a roll call of your competitors, but highlighting your differentiators in comparison will help communicate why your service, product, or idea is better.
 Make sure your audience can easily understand why you are different and superior.